joaomede/mcp-hub/README.md

 # ⚡️ MCP Hub

-**Pure MCP Gateway for aggregating multiple Model Context Protocol servers.**
+**Pure stdio MCP Gateway for aggregating multiple Model Context Protocol servers.**

-MCP Hub is a simplified, pure aggregator that runs multiple MCP servers through a single HTTP gateway.
-Unlike complex solutions, MCP Hub executes and manages all your MCP servers internally through stdio, exposing them through clean HTTP endpoints.
+MCP Hub is a simplified, pure stdio aggregator that runs multiple MCP servers through a single HTTP gateway.
+Unlike complex solutions, MCP Hub executes and manages all your MCP servers internally through stdio only, exposing them through clean HTTP endpoints.

-Pure MCP-to-MCP aggregation.
+Pure stdio MCP-to-MCP aggregation.
 No external servers.
-No hassle.
+No complexity.

-> **Note**: This project is adapted from [mcpo](https://github.com/open-webui/mcpo) with a focus on **pure stdio MCP aggregation** rather than OpenAPI conversion, providing a clean gateway solution for MCP server management.
+> **Note**: This project is adapted from [mcpo](https://github.com/open-webui/mcpo) with a focus on **pure stdio MCP aggregation** rather than mixed transport support, providing a clean gateway solution for stdio MCP server management only.

 ## 🤔 Why Use MCP Hub?